← All beaches & hotels

 Kayaking to the Mokes

 The Mokulua Islands are about 1 mile offshore.
 Kayaking is popular but requires crossing an open ocean channel.
-Water quality at the islands is excellent — far from any land-based contamination.
+The islands are farther from land-based runoff than the beach, but wind, currents, surf, and advisories still matter.
 Check conditions before paddling.

 Lanikai vs Kailua Water Quality

-Lanikai generally has better water quality than neighboring Kailua Beach, especially after rain.
+Lanikai usually has lower stream-mouth runoff exposure than neighboring Kailua Beach, especially after rain.
 The key difference: Kailua Beach sits at the outlet of the Kawainui Marsh (Hawaii's largest wetland, 830 acres), while Lanikai has no stream inputs at all.

 After storms, Kailua's south end near the stream outlets can show elevated bacteria.
-Lanikai, being farther from any drainage source, recovers faster.
-In dry weather, both beaches test well.
-For families, Kailua Beach Park has lifeguards and facilities that Lanikai lacks — but for water quality specifically, Lanikai has the edge.
+Lanikai is farther from those drainage sources, but it is also unguarded and unmonitored as a routine DOH station.
+For families, Kailua Beach Park has lifeguards and facilities that Lanikai lacks.

 Full comparison: Kailua vs Lanikai →